Volkswagen Polo pricing

 Volkswagen Polo GTI

-For those who want something that's fun to drive, the GTI has a 2.0-litre petrol and a six-speed DSG.
-Underlining its performance leanings, VW installs 17-inch alloys, Sport Select suspension, an extended electronic differential lock (XDL), GTI-specific body pieces, front fog lights, dual chrome exhaust tailpipes, Clark sport cloth upholstery, sport front seats, Velvet Red matte decorative inserts, gearshift paddles, alarm system, aluminium pedals, dual-zone climate control, LED interior lights, LED tail-lights, keyless entry/ignition and power-folding mirrors.
+For those who want something that's thrilling, powerful and yet compact to drive, the GTI ticks all those boxes.
+The GTI has a 147kW, 320Nm 2.0-litre petrol and a 6-speed DSG.
+Underscoring its performance specs, VW fits 17-inch alloys, Sport Select suspension, an electronic differential lock (XDL), GTI-specific bodywork, front fog lights, dual chrome exhaust tailpipes, Clark tartan sport cloth, sport front seats, gearshift paddles, security alarm, alloy pedals, dual-zone A/C climate control, LED cabin lights, LED tail lamps, keyless entry & ignition, plus power-folding mirrors.

 Click on a price to compare car loans for the Volkswagen Polo.

-For non-GTI models, only Pure White is available for no cost.
+For non-GTI models, only Pure White is available at no additional cost.

 - Energetic Orange Metallic